nav1s/Bmail/wiki/running-the-system.md

 ## Running the web server and client
 ### Prerequisites
-- Docker installed
+- Docker
-- Docker Compose installed
+- Docker Compose

 ### Steps to run the web server
 After cloning the repository, navigate to the `bmail` directory and run the following commands: